micmarsh/re-frame-youtube-fx/README.md

 # re-frame-youtube-fx
+**Warning: this targets a very old version of re-frame, I'm not sure when I'll be able to update it but will remove then warning when I do**

 A re-frame library that integrates the YouTube iframe API into re-frame effects, and handles management of global player instances.